 Maddy holds a Bachelor of Science degree from South Dakota State University, with a minor in insect pest management.
 She is working toward a Master of Science in Agronomy through Iowa State University’s distance learning program.

 Born and raised on her family’s fourth generation farm in Bristol, South Dakota, Maddy now farms with her husband in southeast South Dakota.
 They grow corn and soybeans.
 As young farmers they quickly realized that to keep farming and to pass a farm down to their future kids and grandkids, they needed to start adopting sustainable practices.
-Maddy and her husband currently are using a minimum tillage program but are planning to switch to no-till in the next year or two, and incorporate cover crops.
+Maddy and her husband are currently using a minimum tillage program and are planning to switch to 100% no-till over the next ten years and incorporate cover crops.

 Maddy’s background in IT and customer support shines through when working with her farmers.
 She enjoys digging into the data to help farmers understand how they can improve their farms both environmentally and economically.